gv-sh/gaurav-singh.info/cv.md

 _Web and Application Development_ \
 Front-end technologies: JS + HTML + CSS \
 Experience in React for building user interfaces \
-Back-end development using NodeJS and Python \
+Back-end development using Flask and Python \
-Version control systems like Git, Subversion
+Version control systems like Git

 _Writing and Visualization_ \
 Technical writing + documentation \
 Creative writing and storytelling \
-Design and programming for Data visualization \
+Design and programming for data visualization \
 Infographics design + Interactive media

 #### Education